Dwight-Studio/syncify/README.md

 Before compiling on linux, you need to install rust (using [rustup](https://www.rust-lang.org/fr/learn/get-started)).

-On Fedora, here is the packages you must install :
+On Fedora, here is the packages you must install:
 - gtk4-devel
 - libadwaita-devel
 - gcc